Multivariate ENSO Index Version 2 (MEI.v2)

 OverviewThe El Niño/Southern Oscillation (ENSO) - a naturally occurring anomalous state of tropical Pacific coupled ocean-atmosphere conditions - is the primary predictor for global climate disruptions.
 These can persist over several seasons and thereby produce severe regional effects.
 An appraisal of the real-time status of ENSO is thus important for a host of climate services that inform societal responses and trigger policy actions for water supply, food security, health, and public safety.
 The MEI, which combines both oceanic and atmospheric variables, facilitates in a single index an assessment of ENSO.
 It especially gives real-time indications of ENSO intensity, and through historical analysis - provides a context for meaningful comparative study of evolving conditions.
 The bi-monthly Multivariate El Niño/Southern Oscillation (ENSO) index (MEI.v2) is the time series of the leading combined Empirical Orthogonal Function (EOF) of five different variables (sea level pressure (SLP), sea surface temperature (SST), zonal and meridional components of the surface wind, and outgoing longwave radiation (OLR)) over the tropical Pacific basin (30°S-30°N and 100°E-70°W).
 The EOFs are calculated for 12 overlapping bi-monthly "seasons" (Dec-Jan, Jan-Feb, Feb-Mar,..., Nov-Dec) in order to take into account ENSO's seasonality, and reduce effects of higher frequency intraseasonal variability.
 During the typical height of ENSO during late Fall/early Winter, the canonical features of atmosphere and ocean anomalies are shown schematically below based on a composite of 11 historical El Niño and La Niña events.
 Key features of composite positive MEI events (warm, El Niño) include (1) anomalously warm SSTs across the east-central equatorial Pacific, (2) anomalously high SLP over Indonesia and the western tropical Pacific and low SLP over the eastern tropical Pacific, (3) reduction or reversal of tropical Pacific easterly winds (trade winds), (4) suppressed tropical convection (positive OLR) over Indonesia and Western Pacific and enhanced convection (negative OLR) over the central Pacific (Fig. 1a).
 Key features of composite negative MEI events (cold, La Niña, Fig. 1b) are of mostly opposite phase.
 For any single El Niño or La Niña situation, the atmospheric articulations may depart from this canonical view.

-This page will be updated automatically by the 10th of each month.
+This page will be updated by the 10th of each month (depending on source data availability).
 For the period between 1979 and 2018, the ICOADS-based MEI and MEI.v2 are correlated at 0.95.
-Last data update: 7 May 2020
+Last data update: 7 September 2023

 MEI.v2 Evolution of Historical ENSO EventsTemporal evolution of El Niño and La Niña events indicated by the MEI.v2.
 Shown are the top 5 warm and cold non-overlapping events since 1979.
 Year 0 corresponds to the year of the event in the legends.
 Click on image to enlarge.